jacekkowalczyk82/my-debian/README.md

 ## Recommended post install setup

 * I decided to install few packages after completing the instalation to hard drive.
-For example when I added pcmanfm to the list of packages to generate iso i was getting system with preinstalled LXqt.
+For example when I added pcmanfm to the list of packages to generate iso I was getting system with preinstalled LXqt.
 Probably scripts install also some recommended packages not only the dependencies.

 ```
 apt install lxappearance pcmanfm smplayer mplayer mpv vlc audacious lxinput lxrandr xarchiver galculator gpicview evince retext scite